gbgg/aama-data/bin/README.md

 2. General Query Procedures.

 3. Data Revision Routine.

+4. The Query and Display Demo.

-4. Command-line Query and Display Utilities.
+5. Command-line Query and Display Utilities.

 - NB: **constants.sh** is called by many scripts for location of fuseki, saxon, eyeball, etc. **lname-pref.txt** contains the abbreviations for languages used in graph NS prefixes.